chamoda/chamoda.github.io/_posts/2017-10-05-introduction-to-machine-learning-with-linear-regression.markdown

 title: "Introduction to Machine Learning with Linear Regression"
 layout: post
 date: 2017-10-05
+description: "Learn the basics of machine learning with linear regression - covering supervised vs unsupervised learning, data visualization with Python, and implementing gradient descent from scratch."
 ---

 Machine learning is all about computers learning from data to predict new data.
 There are two types of categories in machine learning